woodstockcs/labs/calc/README.md

 ## Implementation Details

 Recall that if we collect information from the user at the command line, we can use two special parameters passed into `main` (conventionally called `argc` and `argv`) which represent the number of arguments the user provided and the actual data the user provided, respectively.
 Given the example use case above, how many command-line arguments is the user expected to provide?

+{% spoiler "Hint" %}

+Remember the number of command-line arguments is just the number of words (or words and numbers) entered at the command line, including the program name itself!

+{% endspoiler %}

 If they fail to provide the correct number, your program should exit (possibly printing out an error message that tells them how they should have run the program) and `return 1`; so that we can automate testing of your code.